 Management is responsible for the other information.
-The other information comprises the information included in the annual report, but does not include the consolidated and separate financial statements and my auditor's report thereon.
-The annual report is expected to be made available to me after the date of this auditor's report.
+The other information comprises the information included in the annual report but does not include the consolidated and separate financial statements and

 My opinion on the consolidated and separate financial statements does not cover the other information and I will not express any form of assurance conclusion thereon.